Impeachment process against Richard Nixon: Push for investigation

 The October 20 "Saturday Night Massacre" rapidly became a public relations disaster for Nixon.
 Shortly after the White House announced the firing and the resignations, NBC News anchor John Chancellor interrupted the network's prime time programming with a dire message: "The country tonight is in the midst of what may be the most serious constitutional crisis in its history."
 The next day, The New York Times declared: "The nation is in the hands of a president overcome with dictatorial misconceptions of his constitutional authority."
 The White House and congressional offices were deluged with a record shattering 450,000 telegrams, most demanding Nixon's impeachment; hundreds of demonstrators gathered outside the White House, loudly demanding the same.

 Nixon's firing of Archibald Cox triggered an uproar in Congress as well.
 Beginning on October 23, outraged House Democrats introduced 22 separate impeachment-related resolutions, variously calling for impeachment or an impeachment investigation or, at least, a new special prosecutor.
 Additionally, Nixon was the subject of several resolutions that either sought to censure him or that called for him to resign.
 Speaker of the House Carl Albert referred the various resolutions to the Judiciary Committee.

 Further, Nixon's actions were widely criticized by Republican congressional leaders, who demanded "full and complete disclosure" to investigators of all subpoenaed Watergate materials as well as the appointment of a new special prosecutor.
 That same day, Nixon agreed to turn the subpoenaed tapes over to Judge Sirica.
 The president also reversed course on his decision to abolish the office of the special prosecutor, which he had done when he fired Cox.
 One week later, Leon Jaworski was appointed to the post by the acting attorney general, Robert Bork.

 Speaker Albert, who at the time was first in the presidential line of succession, following the resignation of Vice President Spiro Agnew on October 10, cautioned the committee against taking impulsive or ill-considered action on impeachment; he also called on Congress to take swift action on the nomination of Gerald Ford to fill the vice presidential vacancy.
 During the vacancy, Albert came under increasing pressure from various liberal House Democrats, such as Bella Abzug, to do the opposite.
 By using his political power to delay Ford's confirmation as vice president and expedite Nixon's impeachment and removal from office, Albert would become acting president and the Democratic Party would assume control of the executive branch without having to win an election.
 He rejected that course of action, however, though he did develop a 19-page contingency plan for a presidential transition, just in case.
-Likewise, Rodino refused to be pressured, telling the committee that the Ford nomination would not be held "hostage" until the impeachment inquiry was completed.
+Likewise, the Judiciary Committee Chairman Peter W. Rodino refused to be pressured, telling the committee that the Ford nomination would not be held "hostage" until the impeachment inquiry was completed.